Endless-Fighting/computer_network/homework2/README.md

 ![](pic/2.png)

-- here is the result, which means the refusal of Coremail Anti-spam GT
+- here is the result

 ![](pic/3.png)